 MISSISSIPPI SHIPPING COMPANY SUED IN CALIFORNIA BY DRIVERS OF REFRIGERATED TRUCKS.
 Mississippi-based KLLM Transport, a provider of refrigerated shipping and trucking services nationwide, has been sued in a California federal district court by two drivers seeking to represent a class of drivers in California and Florida alleging that they were misclassified as ICs.
 The complaint alleges that KLLM violated various California and Florida wage and labor laws, including failing to pay the minimum wage and overtime compensation, unlawful deductions of business expenses such as fuel, insurance and truck/trailer maintenance, failure to furnish accurate wage statements, and unfair competition.
 Etienne v.
 KLLM Transport Services, LLC, No. 5:16-cv-02534 (C.D.
 Cal.
 Nov.
 14, 2016).

 PENNSYLVANIA FEDERAL COURT DENIES MOTION TO DECERTIFY CLASS OF EXOTIC DANCERS IN IC MISCLASSIFICATION CLASS ACTION.
 A Pennsylvania federal court denies the motion by an adult entertainment club seeking to decertify a conditional class of exotic dancers and grants the dancers’ motion for final FLSA collective action certification and partial certification of the state law claims.
 The action brought against 3001 Castor, Inc. d/b/a The Penthouse Club includes nationwide collective claims under the FLSA to recover unpaid wages, as well as state claims including failure to pay minimum wage and overtime compensation under Pennsylvania law.
 The court found that the dancers are not paid an hourly wage and that the Club paid the dancers nothing to perform on stage.
 The club argued that the monies received by the dancers from patrons were wages, but the court concluded they were tips.
 Additionally, the court found that the dancers were required to rent stage time from the Club for each shift; provide designated tips to the disc jockey, “house mom,” and podium host; and pay fines for violations of house rules.
 As to the FLSA claims, the court determined that the dancers were similarly situated because all worked in the same location; all were advancing similar misclassification claims; all sought the same form of relief; and all were paid nothing by the Club and shared similar employment circumstances.
 Verma v.
 3001 Castor, Inc., d/b/a The Penthouse Club, No. 13-3034 (E.D.
 Pa.
 Nov.
 29, 2016).
 This case is an example of what adult clubs should refrain from doing; there are also steps that entertainment emporiums can follow to enhance their IC compliance.
-As the title of our February 8, 2015 blog post states: “Even an Exotic Dance Club (a.k.a.
+As the title of my February 8, 2015 blog post states: “Even an Exotic Dance Club (a.k.a.
 Strip Joint) Can Comply with Independent Contractor Laws – And Avoid or Defend Against Class Actions.”

 LYFT’S $27 MILLION IC MISCLASSIFICATION SETTLEMENT LIKELY TO RECEIVE FINAL APPROVAL FROM THE COURT.
 Lyft’s $27 million settlement proposal is likely to receive final approval from a California federal district judge in a highly-publicized IC misclassification class action brought on behalf of California drivers who claim they were not properly reimbursed for fuel and other expenses, paid the full amount of their tips, or paid overtime and minimum wages.
 At a hearing last week, Judge Chhabria reportedly considered objections by a few drivers to the proposed settlement, forms of notice, and a provision releasing future FLSA claims, but he reportedly did not appear to view those objections as fatal to the proposed settlement.
-As we noted in our prior blog posts of May 9, 2016 and July 6, 2016, preliminary approval of the proposed $27 million class action settlement was granted by the court in June 2016 after the original $12.25 million settlement proposal was flatly rejected by the court as woefully inadequate.
+As I noted in my prior blog posts of May 9, 2016 and July 6, 2016, preliminary approval of the proposed $27 million class action settlement was granted by the court in June 2016 after the original $12.25 million settlement proposal was flatly rejected by the court as woefully inadequate.
 The original settlement proposal provided that the average payment to the drivers would be modest, well under $1,000 per driver.
 In rejecting that proposal in April of this year, Judge Chhabria stated that “[t]he modest nonmonetary relief set forth in the agreement does not come close to making up for…serious defects in the monetary aspect of the settlement.”
 Most importantly, the judge concluded that “[t]he drivers were…shortchanged by half on their reimbursement claim alone.”
 In June, though, the judge found that the new $27 million proposal adequately addressed the flaws in the original proposal.
 To date, 84,000 class members have submitted claims in response to the class notices.
 Cotter v.
 Lyft Inc., No. 13-cv-4065 (N.D.
 Cal.
 Dec.
 1, 2016).

 FIVE UBER IC MISCLASSIFICATION CLASS ACTIONS STAYED PENDING APPELLATE REVIEW OF UBER’S ARBITRATION CLAUSE.
 Five Uber class action lawsuits were temporarily stayed until at least February 2, 2017 by California federal court judge on November 21, 2016, pending review by the U.S. Court of Appeals for the Ninth Circuit regarding the validity of Uber’s arbitration clause with a class action waiver.
 The Ninth Circuit is currently addressing the issue of whether to reverse the federal district court’s decision certifying a class of about 240,000 drivers in California and Massachusetts who claim they were misclassified by Uber as ICs.
 Plaintiffs’ counsel reportedly argued that some non-class issues were ripe for trial and that thousands of drivers were not bound by the arbitration provisions, but Judge Chen disagreed and issued the stay.
 O’Connor v.
 Uber Technologies, Inc., No. 13-cv-3826 (N.D.
 Cal.
 Nov.
 21, 2016).